Power Plate Expands Versatility Of Its Most Popular At-Home Fitness Product With New Integrated Stability Bar Solution

 Whether used for a relaxing stretch, yoga session or calorie burning HIIT workout, the Stability Bar is the latest addition to a powerful line up that makes the Power Plate MOVE the company’s most popular at-home model.
 These include easy-to-use controls, variable frequency and amplitude modes and continuous vibration run time that allows users to start or stop activity and adjust intensity seamlessly for effective and results-driven training.

-Power Plate MOVE and the new Stability Bar are available today at specialty retailers nationwide and on powerplate.com.
+Power Plate MOVE and the new Stability Bar are available today at select retail locations and other authorized Power Plate distributors and online retailers worldwide.

 About Power Plate